kicken/gearman-php/README.md

 ## Timeouts

 Both clients and workers have a configurable timeout setting.
 The timeout value only controls network communications and how long the client or worker will wait for data from the server.
-By default there is no timeout so clients and workers will wait as long as necessary for the network.
+By default, there is no timeout, so clients and workers will wait as long as necessary for the network.

 To configure a timeout for both workers and clients call the `setTimeout` method and give it a timeout in milliseconds or a boolean true/false value.
 Specifying false will permit the code to wait indefinitely.
 Specifying true will use PHP's `default_socket_timeout` ini setting.